 I received a phone call recently from someone who’d lost their job.
 She said she was in a funk, had no energy, had a mile long to-do list and felt overwhelmed.
 She found herself playing video games and watching tv all day.
+We had a long talk where I shared what works for me, to keep me industrious.

-In the morning it’s essential to prepare yourself for the day as if you had an (out of house) job.
+In the morning it’s essential to prepare yourself for the day as if you had a (out of house) job.
 That means shower, hair, (and makeup if you wear it) and getting dressed even on days you aren’t leaving the house for anything.
 Something about looking and feeling good helps energize us.

 Then what?
 I start my day each morning with a hot drink, a planner, and a prayer.

-After years of doing this, one day I looked at my list and became a tad depressed as I noticed that if I had 22 items to accomplish on my list, I’d get only 15 things done.
+After years of doing this, one day I looked at my list and became a tad depressed as I noticed that if I had 22 items to accomplish on my list, I’d get only, say, 15 things done.
 The things I did NOT get done (day after day) were always the hardest things, or things that were important, the things I did NOT want to do…

 Realizing my long to-do list wasn’t working like it should, I started playing with my list.
 I decided to put just one thing on my list the next day: EXERCISE!
 I had been putting off exercising forever, even though it was always on my list.